onofre55/Sentiment-Analysis-AI/README.md

 # Sentiment Analysis - AI Introduction
-This is a beginner project using Python and NLTK.
+This is a beginner AI project using Python and NLTK.
 It classifies Amazon product reviews as positive (1) or not (0) using the VADER sentiment analyzer, a pre-trained Natural Language Processing model.
 Based on a [DataCamp](https://www.datacamp.com/tutorial/text-analytics-beginners-nltk?utm_source=chatgpt.com) tutorial, this project helped me understand the basics of text mining and Natural Language Processing.

 # What I learned